 The kids aren’t with me.

 This message can’t wait.

 And for two years after the red light incident, I continued my distracted ways.
-When I think about the number of times I put my life and my children’s life at risk for the sake of a meaningless call or message, my face burns with shame.
+When I think about the number of times I put my life, my children’s lives, and other drivers' lives at risk for the sake of a meaningless call or message, I feel physically ill.

 But one glorious day, while out for a run, I was overcome with regret, sorrow, and clarity.
 I vowed to stop making excuses as to why I was missing my life – and risking my life – for my distractions.